5 tips for your modern data governance strategy

 • SSOT: Establish a single source of truth (SSOT) to maintain data consistency across different systems and departments.

-• Culture: Foster a culture of data stewardship where every member of the organization understands the importance of data quality and consistency.
+• Culture: Foster a culture of data stewardship where every organization member understands the importance of data quality and consistency.
 When self-service is enabled, end users feel more empowered, often leading them to take more responsibility and pride in their work.

 • Education: First, employees must be informed, and only then are they able to take responsibility for maintaining those standards.
-ShareGate Academy’s free courses are a great way to educate end users about data governance, among other important foundational topics.
+ShareGate Academy’s free Adoption course provides advice on how to educate end users about data governance, among other important foundational topics.

 Features in Microsoft 365 that help ensure data quality and consistency